If your child has ADHD, it’s important to talk with him about it.

 You want them to be involved, to understand, and to be on board," says Terry Dickson, MD, director of the Behavioral Medicine Clinic of NW Michigan and an ADHD coach.
 "I have two children with ADHD, so I can speak from experience here."

-Each has different kinds of symptoms, and they change with age.
+Each has different symptoms, and they can change with age.

 ADHD in Toddlers and Preschoolers

 Little kids are an active and unruly bunch.
 So how can you tell if one has ADHD?
 Usually, their unruly behavior is extreme.

 These kids are "running, jumping, climbing on everything, they can't sit still, they talk all the time," says Steven Cuffe, MD, of the University of Florida Health, Jacksonville.
 "They're often described as 'on the go' or 'driven by a motor.'"

 Russell A. Barkley, PhD, of the Medical University of South Carolina, describes fidgeting and restless behavior: "They simply can't concentrate very long on anything," even a bedtime story.

 But some kids with ADHD can focus on things they are interested in, like certain toys or video games.